 Simple and Usable: Web, Mobile, and Interaction Design

-Another wonderful resource for the UX newbie trying to take his or her understanding to the next level, Simple and Usable provides a thorough overview of design practices for software, internet and mobile applications.
+Another wonderful resource for the UX newbie trying to take his or her understanding to the next level, Simple and Usable provide a thorough overview of design practices for software, internet, and mobile applications.
 Author Giles Colborne believes that a simple, straightforward design can make a huge splash, especially when compared to the notoriously complex sites and applications that currently dominate the mobile landscape.
 Scott Herring has commended Colborne for his use of “real-world examples” and his “deliberately simple approach.”
 (Tweet This)

 The Design of Everyday Things